anagha-kumar/ecommerce-return-fraud-env/README.md

 ### How to Set Secrets in HF Spaces

-1. Go to your Space settings (⚙️ Settings tab)
+1. Go to your Space settings (Settings tab)
 2. Find "Repository secrets" section
 3. Add each secret:
    - **Name:** `HF_TOKEN`, **Value:** your token